 A big fall in stock markets can trigger falls in consumer confidence and lead to a recession.
 The Wall Street crash of 1929 was a primary cause of the great depression.
 However, the stock market crash of 1987 did not cause an economic downturn.
 In fact, in the UK it was followed by an unprecedented economic boom.
 This was partly due to the way the government responded by cutting income tax and cutting interest rates.

 3. Global Credit Markets

 The subprime mortgage problems in the US caused many firms to go insolvent.
 This cause a big fall in confidence in lending money.
 This shortage of credit led to a shortage of credit.
 This caused the problems of northern rock and reduced consumer confidence.
 See: credit crisis

 4. Changes in Interest Rates

 Interest rates are used as a tool in controlling inflation.
 However, they can also have an impact on consumer spending.
 Sometimes interest rates may have little impact; however, if they coincide with other factors they can cause a much bigger than expected fall in consumer spending.
 For example, in the UK, many homeowners have a variable mortgage.
 Therefore a small change in interest rates can have a big effect on disposable income.
-If an increase in interest rate was combined with another factor like slowing down of house price growth it may cause a big fall in spending.
+If an increase in interest rates was combined with another factor such as the slowing down of house price growth it may cause a big fall in spending.

 5. Global Factors

-In an era of globalisation there is an increasing interdependence of the world economy’s.
+In an era of globalisation, there is an increasing interdependence of the world economies.
 For example, if China’s boom was to end, there would be a marked slowdown in global growth.
-It used to be case the world was very dependent on the US economy. if the US economy suffered a recession, it would often drag the rest of the world into recession.
+It used to be the case the world was very dependent on the US economy. if the US economy suffered a recession, it would often drag the rest of the world into recession.
 This was because the US was the world’s biggest consumer of imports.
 However, it is argued that the world is less dependent on the US economy because of the development of new economies like China and India.
-Nevertheless global factors are of great importance.
+Nevertheless, global factors are of great importance.